bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

-Now the HTML is a little bit different in this case, because instead of the list items just having a picture in it, like what we had for the **jQuery** slider, the list items have a div inside of it.
-And the div is going to have an h2 and paragraph inside of it to create some content on that slide.
+Now the HTML is a little bit different in this case, because instead of the list items just having a picture in it, like what we had for the
+<b>jQuery</b> slider, the list items have a div inside of it.
+And the div
+is going to have an h2 and paragraph inside of it to create some content on that slide.
 The actual picture will be in the background of the list item, so that the list item is actually showing the picture as a